Skip to content Skip to navigation

 Funded by European Research Council (ERC).

-Transactional pragmatism, and particularly John Dewey's transactionalism, provides valuable inspiration to investigate learning that takes shape in response to sustainability problems that are increasingly disturbing our habitual ways of acting.
-It is used to develop a novel analytical and conceptual framework by building on earlier work in environmental and sustainability education research, didactics and sustainability transition studies.
-We are currently engaged in the theoretical and methodological preparation of the LESTRA research.
+Pragmatist theory, in particular John Dewey's transactionalism, provides valuable inspiration to investigate learning that takes shape in response to sustainability problems that are increasingly disturbing our habitual ways of acting.
+It is used to create a novel analytical and conceptual framework by building on earlier work in environmental and sustainability education research, didactics, and ST studies.

-The analytical toolbox we are developing, is applied to empirical data collected in three case studies on sustainable food systems, sustainable mobility, and a sustainable way of handling energy.
-The analyses focus on identifying key patterns of how learning through engagement with sustainability problems results in the consolidation, enrichment or (trans)formation of habits and customs.
-Thereby, we particularly pay attention to how learning and change processes are facilitated.
-Through detailed in situ empirical investigations, we analyse on the one hand, learning processes and their outcomes and, on the other hand, change processes in the three cases.
-Connecting both, we aim to identify and describe potential STs in-the-making and gain understanding in the role of learning therein.
-Building upon our results, we will develop hypotheses and a research agenda as a roadmap for future research.
+The developed analytical toolbox is applied to empirical data collected in case studies on sustainable food systems, sustainable mobility, and a sustainable way of handling energy.
+Detailed in situ empirical investigations are conducted to identify key patterns of how learning through engagement with sustainability problems results in the consolidation, enrichment, or (trans)formation of habits and customs and, thus, potential ST in-the-making.
+Thereby, LESTRA strongly focuses on how learning and change processes are facilitated.

 Samenvatting in het Nederlands:

+De centrale onderzoeksvraag van het LESTRA-project is hoe leerprocessen kunnen bijdragen aan duurzaamheidstransities en hoe dit kan worden gefaciliteerd.
 Ingrijpende sociaal-ecologische problemen zetten onze gewoonlijke manieren van doen steeds meer onder druk.
 Deze crisis stelt ons voor de uitdaging om nieuwe gewoonten, nieuwe structuren, culturen en praktijken te ontwikkelen.
 ‘Leren’ wordt in deze context vaak gezien als essentieel om onze samenleving in een duurzamere richting te veranderen.
-De belangrijkste vraag van het LESTRA-project is hoe leerprocessen kunnen bijdragen aan duurzaamheidstransities en hoe dit kan worden gefaciliteerd.

-De doelstellingen van dit project zijn 1) het ontwikkelen van een nieuw analytisch en conceptueel kader voor het onderzoeken van verbanden tussen leerprocessen, de transformatie van gewoonten en gebruiken en (potentiële) duurzaamheidstransities; 2) het identificeren van de belangrijkste voorwaarden opdat leren zou bijdragen aan duurzaamheidstransities; en 3) het ontwikkelen van een roadmap voor toekomstig onderzoek in diverse contexten.
-De grootste uitdaging van het projectteam om een doorbraak te realiseren, is om inzicht in het proces en de resultaten van leerprocessen op microniveau hier en nu succesvol te verbinden met het al dan niet ontstaan van macro-maatschappelijke transities op lange termijn.
+De doelstellingen van dit project zijn 1) het ontwikkelen van een nieuw analytisch en conceptueel kader voor het onderzoeken van verbanden tussen leerprocessen, het veranderen van gewoonten en (potentiële) duurzaamheidstransities; 2) het identificeren van voorwaarden opdat leren zou bijdragen aan duurzaamheidstransities; en 3) het ontwikkelen van een roadmap voor toekomstig onderzoek in diverse contexten.
+De grootste uitdaging van het projectteam, is om inzicht in het proces en de resultaten van leerprocessen op microniveau hier en nu succesvol te verbinden met het al dan niet ontstaan van macro-maatschappelijke transities op lange termijn.

 Pragmatisme – en meer bepaald Dewey’s transactionalisme – biedt waardevolle inspiratie voor het onderzoeken van leerprocessen die vorm krijgen als reactie op duurzaamheidsproblemen die onze gewoontes steeds meer verstoren.
 Het wordt gebruikt voor het ontwikkelen van een nieuw analytisch en conceptueel kader dat vervolgens wordt toegepast in drie empirische case studies over voedselsystemen, mobiliteit en energie.